5.2.4 Image Processing Acceleration

 [INFO] [resize_example-1]: process has finished cleanly [pid 3083]

-According to the log, the test program has completed the resize processing of a local 1920x1080 resolution image.
-The interface is called twice, and the time costs for each run are as follows.
+According to the log, the test program successfully processed a local image with resolution 1920x1080 via resizing.
+The interface was called twice, with the following execution times:

-command to check CPU usage, which represents the CPU percentage used by the test process.
+CPU usage was monitored using the top command, representing the CPU percentage consumed by the test process.

 sudo bash -c 'echo performance > /sys/devices/system/cpu/cpufreq/policy0/scaling_governor'

-The rotate function implements image rotation, currently only supporting images in NV12 format.
-The supported rotation angles are 90, 180, and 270.
+The rotate function implements image rotation.
+Currently, it only supports images in NV12 format, with supported rotation angles of 90°, 180°, and 270°.

 Supported Platforms